auth0/docs/articles/support/index.md

 ### No Support

 Customers with Auth0's free subscription plan can seek support through the Auth0 Community.
-Response times may vary.
+Response times may vary and are not guaranteed.

 :::panel-info Trial Subscriptions
 New Auth0 customers receive Standard Support during the 22-day trial period (customers may check on how many trial days they have left by logging into the [Dashboard](${manage_url})).
 If necessary, customers may request a one-day trial extension using the [Auth0 Support Center](https://support.auth0.com/).

 At the end of the trial period, customers who have not opted to purchase a paid subscription can use the Auth0 Community for assistance.
-They will no longer have access to the [Support Center](https://support.auth0.com/).
+They will no longer be able to access to and open tickets in the [Support Center](https://support.auth0.com/).
 :::

 ### Standard Support